TanzilaKhalfan2/demo-service/README.md

 **You can view the Release at this location: https://github.com/TanzilaKhalfan2/demo-microservice/releases**

 Key points of the automated build process:
+- **Build Deploy Process**: The build includes steps such as code linting, running unit tests, building a Docker image, and deploying the Helm chart.
 - **Pull Request Feature**: When a PR is opened, the workflows run checks to validate the changes.
 - **Merge to Main Branch**: Upon merging the PR, the build is automatically triggered.
 - **Build Process Summary**: